John-Lee-Cooper/brain-dump/technical_todo.md

 # Technical TODO
-Take Papers off of Dropbox and add to links
-Convert sprint cards to matplot burndown
+Review remaining Papers on Dropbox and add to links Convert sprint cards to matplot burndown
 Convert itrc_util to linux -> dropbox
 Display Raines properties on google maps